-It can make a big difference to your end result, so you really should pay which one you use some attention.
+It can make a big difference to your end result, so you really should pay some attention to which one you use.
+And we’re here to help.

-In this article, we discuss some lesser-known facts on lump wood charcoal, how it’s produced, what it contains and how the one you choose can affect your food.
+This article discusses some lesser-known facts on lump wood charcoal, how it’s produced, what it contains, and how the one you choose can affect your food.

-We shall also delve into the things you should know and consider before purchasing your next bag: What to look for, what to avoid and why it’s important.
+We also delve into what you should know and consider before purchasing your next bag, including what to look for, what to avoid, and why it’s important.

 We’re hoping that after this article, you’ll think very differently the next time you watch those glowing coals in your grill or smoker.

-At a Glance: Our Top 6 Choices for Best Lumpwood Charcoal
+At a Glance: Our Recommendations for Best Lump Charcoal

-- Fogo All Natural Premium Hardwood Lump Charcoal
+- Top Pick: Jealous Devil All Natural Hardwood Lump Charcoal